 -

-Together, these measures aim to strengthen equity, consistency, and learning quality across Ghana’s basic education system.
+These measures collectively aim to strengthen access, equity, and learning quality across the basic education system.